5 things to do when your bike has been stolen in the Netherlands

 Did you wake up, stretch out your arms, look out the window, and realise your bike is no longer waiting for you outside?

 It was love at first sight.
-After trying numerous other second-hand rust buckets, I saw Ethel and knew she was the one.
+After trying numerous other second-hand rust buckets, I saw Ethel and immediately knew she was the one.

 Yes, I am one of those people — a bike namer.
 But I was charmed by the idea of being a cyclist in the Netherlands.